wpumacay/cs_machine_learning/final_project/chatbot/README.md

 * Input sequence length :

 We could keep feeding the encoder data, and it would happily keep encoding this data into the final vector, but the implementation we based on uses a fixed-size sequence length.
 This serves like the number of iterations in time that our RNN will compute.
-It also kind of helps when dealing with long sequences, as if some information could be split into two parts that have differente context, then the relationship between these wouldn't be mixed into a one vector, but two.
+It also kind of helps when dealing with long sequences, as if some information could be split into two parts that have differente context, then the relationship between these wouldn't be mixed into one vector, but two.

 Of course, there are implementations that use dynamic sequence length, as described [**here**](https://danijar.com/variable-sequence-lengths-in-tensorflow/) and [**here**](https://r2rt.com/recurrent-neural-networks-in-tensorflow-iii-variable-length-sequences.html), or tensorflow's [**dynamic_rnn**](https://www.tensorflow.org/versions/master/api_docs/python/tf/nn/dynamic_rnn)